-- Shortly after you submit your intent to register (usually, about 2 days later), you should be assigned a registration window.
+- On April 5 or shortly after you submit your intent to register (usually, about 2 days later), whichever is later, you should be assigned a registration window.
 During your registration window, you can enroll in or wait list up to 18 units of courses.
 Here are instructions on how to register through MyCSUEB.

 - About upper-division General Education (GE), you might check our Academic Advising and Career Education’s Guide for New Transfer Students.

 - If you are transferring from another CSU (e.g., San Jose State University), the GE Areas you satisfied there will transfer here directly.
 Our “overlay” requirements may differ from theirs, however, even if they have a similar name.
 You might need to check with an advisor.

 - If you went to a California Community College (such as Chabot College or Diablo Valley College), you can check which GE areas you have satisfied there in the past two years using the lists on this page.
 For courses more than 2 years old, you might use TES, outlined below.

 - If you have not sent in a final official transcript, you should have an unofficial copy for your major advisor.
 It will also help your major advisor if you have an idea of how your previous college courses align with ours.
 (We call this "articulation”.)
 CSUEB uses the "Transfer Equivalency System" (TES) to officially articulate courses with other colleges and universities.
 We have a video outlining the instructions below.

 - Suppose that you took BIOSC 102 at Diablo Valley College and want to know how it articulates at CSUEB.
 In "Institution Search," you might type "Diablo Valley" and click on the "search" button.

 - Then, select "Diablo Valley College".
 Click on the "search" box, and type "Biosc".